wuyichen24/software-engineering-abbreviations-acronyms/dictionary/B/BDD-Behavior_Driven_Development.md

 ## Name

 ## Overview
-- An agile software development process that encourages technical and non-technical participants to use conversation and concrete examples to formalize how the application should behave.
+- An agile software development process:
+   - Encourage technical and non-technical participants to use conversation and concrete examples to formalize how the application should behave.
 - Behavior-driven development is an extension of test-driven development (TDD).

 ## Description